 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has insufficient funds as at November 30, 2018 to settle its current accounts payable of \$642,319, and insufficient funds to meet its long-term commitments on mineral claims as outlined in Note 5.
+The Company has insufficient funds as at November 30, 2019 to settle its current liabilities of \$976,585, and insufficient funds to cover its long-term commitments on mineral claims as outlined in Note 6.

-In the opinion of management, the working capital of \$(519,099) at November 30, 2018 is insufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, the Company has a working capital deficit of \$256,257 at November 30, 2019 which is not sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.